The SOX & TFA Retaliation Case

 Unlike my main exhibits page, the way I release information here will be different.
 Because this retaliation case is now headed into a trial forum, I won’t be releasing raw exhibits that are meant to be presented first in court.

 The goal here is not to argue the case in the public eye, but to maintain transparency and let you see inside the process as it unfolds.
 What I share on this page will be filings that have already been submitted, orders that have already been acknowledged, and explanations that help you follow along.
 Some exhibits will need to wait until they are properly introduced in the courtroom.
-But if you are following my case, you’ll see enough here to understand exactly what retaliation looks like and how it’s being fought, step by step.
+But if you are following the case, you’ll see enough here to understand exactly what retaliation looks like and how it’s being fought, step by step.

 Exhibit: Original OSHA Complaint (August 13, 2025)